dotnet/csharpstandard/standard/expressions.md

 The ***inferred return type*** is determined as follows:

-- If `F` is async and the body of `F` is either an expression classified as nothing ([§11.2](expressions.md#112-expression-classifications)), or a statement block where no `return` statements have expressions, the inferred return type is `System.Threading.Tasks.Task`.
+- If `F` is async and the body of `F` is either an expression classified as nothing ([§11.2](expressions.md#112-expression-classifications)), or a block where no `return` statements have expressions, the inferred return type is `System.Threading.Tasks.Task`.
 - If `F` is async and has an inferred effective return type `T`, the inferred return type is `System.Threading.Tasks.Task<T>`.
 - If `F` is non-async and has an inferred effective return type `T`, the inferred return type is `T`.
 - Otherwise, a return type cannot be inferred for `F`.